 To think that coloring is just a childhood pastime is erroneous.
 Adult coloring is becoming a trend worldwide.
 This trend, most probably, is rooted in the belief that coloring can soothe your mental health.
 Coloring Therapy has witnessed a constant improvement in mindfulness among people having anxiety or other mental health-related concerns.
-Coloring Therapy was found to aid with mood, creativity, and anxiety in a study undertaken by a group of researchers in the United Kingdom.
+Coloring Therapy for adults was found to aid with mood, creativity, and anxiety in a study undertaken by a group of researchers in the United Kingdom.
 Let’s dig a little deeper into the subject and see why it might be time to dust off your colored pencils, crayons, and markers.

 What Is Coloring Therapy?